What should you do if you are concerned about a child?

-If you have concerns that a child may be at risk of significant harm or has already been harmed or abused then you should make immediate telephone contact with Haringey Council to take advice.
+If you have concerns that a child may be at risk of significant harm or has already been harmed or abused then you should make immediate telephone contact with the Haringey Single Point of Access (SPA) to take advice.

 Please do not keep your worries to yourself.
 If the child is suffering actual significant harm at this point then you should telephone the police on 999.
 An example would be if a parent collected a child from school and was intoxicated or a parent was in the process of physically abusing a child.